realmjoin/realmjoin-docs/docs/json-backgrounder.md

 ### All-in-one

-In RealmJoin Group Settings the JSON from above looks like this:
+In RealmJoin Group Settings, the JSON from above looks like this:

 **Key** = Integration
 **Value** = {"AnyDesk: {